Tottocs/B37VB-2024-Edi-Robotics-Group-3/docs/open-loop-motor-control/open-loop-motor-control-report.md

 Figure 5: Right PWM (200) mid value.

 ## Conclusion
-In conclusion, this motor characterisation task allowed us to gain a deeper understanding of the funcionality of the Arduino UNO board, we explored the code required to make the robot funcion and manipulated our values to change its behaviour. we found that the differences between the two servos was not linear, when both were at maximum values the robot would drive straight but on low values the correct left servo PWM value had to be calculated.
+In conclusion, this motor Characterization task allowed us to gain a deeper understanding of the functionality of the Arduino UNO board, we explored the code required to make the robot funcion and manipulated our values to change its behaviour. we found that the differences between the two servos was not linear, when both were at maximum values the robot would drive straight but on low values the correct left servo PWM value had to be calculated.
 Our results show a direct relationship between the input PWM value and the speed of the robot.
 When the PWM values of the robot were doubled, the speed was doubled, this suggests that the results are accurate.
 We also managed to capture images of our PWM waves using the oscilloscope (Figures 1-5), this was quite useful for us to understand how the width was modulated.
-This was a simple example but it gave us an idea of how to characterise components in a real world setting.
+This was a simple example but it gave us an idea of how to characterize components in a real world setting.